Follow TV Tropes

 • Another start-of-floor quote is a jumbled, slightly incoherent reprise of an earlier quote that causes Rise to suspect that Mitsuo is insane.
 And then there's the start-of-floor-9 quote that devolves into complete gibberish then ends up as "killkillkillkill", pretty much confirming that he is.

 • The entirety of the arc involving Nanako getting kidnapped, Namatame being suspected as the killer, the boss fight of the dungeon, and the dungeon itself.
+It's a contender for the scariest part of the game as a whole, and for good reason:

-• Golden manages to make the killer even creepier, by adding him as a Social Link.
+• Golden manages to make Adachi even creepier, by adding him as a Social Link.
 Provided you get the link high enough by the time the Investigation Team are trying to figure out the killer's identity, you get the option to protect him.
 Doing so initiates a Time Skip to the Protagonist's final day in Inaba, at which point he privately confronts Adachi and asks if he's the killer.
-However, he continues to play dumb, right up until you choose to burn the letter that he sent you & was the only thing linking him to the crimes, at which point he makes this face; before not only admitting to his crimes, but pointing out that destroying evidence is a crime.
+However, he continues to play dumb, right up until you choose to burn the letter that he sent you that was the only thing linking him to the crimes, at which point he makes this face: before not only admitting to his crimes, but pointing out that destroying evidence is a crime.
 He then tells the Protagonist that whenever he calls, he must pick up and not to try to change his number, because Adachi will track him down.
 Worse yet, you still get the "Social Link Complete" sequence, in a pretty terrifying Mood Whiplash.
 In any case, enjoy the Accomplice Ending.

 The Killer: Goodbye, partner.

 • Not to mention his reasons for him becoming a killer.
 Why'd he do it?
 He was bored and jealous.
 Seriously.
 Adachi was dissatisfied with how his life turned out, annoyed by everyone around him, and so blamed them all for his failures and shortcomings, especially the one that got him sent to Inaba in the first place.
-MOMENTS AFTER you arrived he saw this gas station attendant who taught him all sorts of wonders of the TV World to relieve his Small Town Boredom, then just like what he did to you, he gave a handshake to him...
-And all hell runs loose.
+MOMENTS AFTER you arrived he saw this gas station attendant who taught him all sorts of wonders of the TV World to relieve his Small Town Boredom, then just like what he did to you, he gave a handshake to him... and all hell runs loose.
 When word got out that the woman he "had his eyes on first" was sleeping with Namatame, he killed her by accident and then he found out that he can kill people with this power.
 He then did the same to Saki for the awful crime of talking to the guynote , as well as rejecting his advances, this time being deliberate.note He maintains that they were both "stupid bitches" who were after Namatame for money, so they deserved to die and he did nothing wrong.
 In short, it's all one long look into the Insane Troll Logic that some people actually use to justify murder.

 • Even creepier is that his primary motive, outside of boredom, is misogyny - he felt justified in attacking both Mayumi and Saki because he felt that they were "easy" and that they shouldn't have been able to say no to his advances.
 There are a few hints dotted throughout his social link that he has appalling views about women - the biggest one being the conversation you have with him where he details going after "bombshells", while also wanting a woman who could cook for him (showing that he thinks of women as being useful for their looks and because they could serve him) - but the disturbing thing is that these red flags are so difficult to pick up on.
 Why?
-Because of how similar they are to things other characters in the game say, including/especially Yousuke.
+Because of how similar they are to things other characters in the game say, including/especially Yosuke.
 Adachi's a creep and an attempted rapist, and all the signs of this are easy to ignore because he doesn't sound like he's a danger to women; he sounds like he's just taking part in "guy talk".

 • The Reaper is back!
 Though this time, he's only a Chest Monster, and the game not only alerts you if you try to open a Reaper chest, it will even confirm if you want to open it or ignore it instead.